-I read Carlin’s book and did not find it terribly exciting.
+I read Carlin’s book — trust me the writing is good — but did not find it terribly exciting.
 For me, it presented little new knowledge or interpretation that had not been recycled in South African newspapers (by mostly white sports writers) at the time and after that.
 So I don’t expect the film to break from the “rainbow nation” narrative despite the fact that its sell buy date has long expired.
-And the trailer (which you can’t embed and can only see on Apple’s website) does not suggests otherwise.
+And the trailer does not suggests otherwise.